-Carter’s first musical job was with Fate Marable, on riverboats for the Streckfus Company, from 1937-39.
-He had also worked with the Eddie Randle and Dewey Jackson bands in St. Louis, where he was a member of local 197.
-He was among about 30 of the best musicians in St. Louis to enlist en masse: “a chief petty officer came to St. Louis to recruit musicians, and he recruited most of us from the union,” he recalled.
+He was among about 30 of the best musicians in St. Louis to enlist in the Navy en masse: “S chief petty officer came to St. Louis to recruit musicians, and he recruited most of us from the union,” he recalled.
 Several of the St. Louis enlistees–Len Bowden and Clark Terry among them–became permanent leaders at the music school set up at Camp Robert Smalls in Chicago.

 Carter, like many Navy musicians, recalls being told that after training he would stay in St. Louis for the duration of the war and that his only job would be playing music.
 He was first stationed at Lambert Feld, St. Louis.
 “All our band did was play music,” he said.
 “We played for bond rallies, we played for cadets when they paraded, and we played concerts.”
 He and his 23-piece band were broken up, however, when they refused a latrine-cleaning duty; Carter and Melvin Thomas wound up then being assigned to B-1 in Hawaii.